barbaracrusan/barbaracrusan.github.io/README.md

 # GitHub Repository for barbaracrusan.github.io

-This GitHub repository contains the files needed for my personal website.
+This GitHub repository contains the files needed for my personal website (https://barbaracrusan.github.io).
 A lot of it was inspired by Lauren Chambers' incredible website: https://laurenmarietta.github.io/.

 ### Resources needed to create files similar to the ones in this repository:
 - [GitHub Pages](https://pages.github.com/) - free website hosting through GitHub